VDBWRAIR/pathdiscov/docs/source/configuration.rst

 param.txt
 =========

-The param.txt file is created each time you run the :doc:`scripts/usamriidPathDiscov_cli`
+The :ref:`paramtxt` file is created each time you run the :doc:`scripts/usamriidPathDiscov_cli`

 It is placed inside of the directory you specify with the ``--outdir`` parameter inside of the input directory.

-The param.txt has the same format as the :ref:`sample-param-base` file.
+The :ref:`paramtxt` has the same format as the :ref:`sample-param-base` file.